-Thai Pongal (as my fellow Tamils know), falls on the first day of the first month of the Tamil calendar.
-This festival is basically the equivalent of Thanksgiving in North America.
-It is celebrated to honour and give thanks to the Sun for a bountiful harvest.
-Pongal (a mixture of rice, milk and jaggery) is made early in the morning as the Sun rises and is then offered to the Sun.
-While back home Thai Pongal is an elaborate celebration consisting of many rituals such as pongal being cooked outdoors in clay pots decorated in mango leaves, Tamils living in foreign countries still celebrate and give thanks by making and eating pongal at home.
+Thai Pongal is an ancient Tamil festival which dates back to the Sangam period.
+It falls on the first day of the first month, Thai, of the Tamil calendar and is often viewed as the equivalent of Thanksgiving in North America as we give thanks to the Sun for a bountiful harvest of crops.
+Although Pongal continues to be celebrated by Tamils all over the world, the festival is usually a multi-day celebration in the motherland as Thai Pongal is followed by Mattu Pongal.
+Mattu Pongal is a day devoted to the cattle that plough the fields so that crops can grow and to the dairy cows that provide milk to nourish our young.
+This multi-day festival commemorates the passing of the winter solstice and the beginning of the new harvest season.
+Pongal, a mixture of rice, milk and jaggery, is made early in the morning as the Sun rises and is then offered to the Sun.
+While in our homeland, Thai Pongal is an elaborate celebration consisting of many rituals such as pongal being cooked outdoors in clay pots decorated in mango leaves, Tamils living in foreign countries still celebrate and give thanks by making and eating pongal at home.

 Below is a very simple recipe for sweet pongal.
 The most important thing to remember about making pongal is to cook it on low-medium heat to prevent it from burning.